LeonJ142857/QT_BST_Visualizer/README.md

 application uses Graphviz as its graph processing engine.
 Therefore, please install Graphviz before you launch this application on your PC.
 Other thing to note is that you need a C++ compiler installed on your system.

+> Please read the program manual inside the project report file to have a clear understanding on how to install the required libraries and corrently launch the application.

 # Links

 ### Qt Community Download